-Last year for Mother’s day we went to a local winery who served up the most scrumptious High Tea.
-In the background they had organised a singer with his guitar and it was such a relaxing (and filling) way to spend the afternoon.
+Last year for Mother’s day we went to a local winery who served up the most scrumptious high tea.
+In the background they had organised a singer with his guitar and it was such a relaxing way to spend the afternoon.

 Of course it doesn’t have to be just for mother’s day, but it’s a pretty good excuse isn’t it!

 To make it easy for you, I have divided the high tea recipes into relevant sections.
 If you were to make them all, you would definitely have a high tea to remember.

 It wouldn’t be right to have a high tea without some kind of quiche and these Mushroom asparagus mini quiches by “Home cooking Memories” fit the bill perfectly.

 I love the look of these asparagus and goats cheese tarts by “Kayln’s Kitchen” and I think they would be the perfect high tea recipe.